dimsamaras/laravel-app-on-docker/README.md

 #### Data
   - The database is called 'laravel'
-  - Database data will persist with docker.
+  - Database data will persist with docker local volume.

 ## TASK 'BASIC'
 Laravel provides built-in user registration and login system with the appropriate middleware.